typicalbot/policies/terms/index.md

-# Sylke – Terms of Service
+# Terms of Service

-Sylke LLC ("Sylke," "we" or "our") provides a moderation and utility chat bot for Discord ("TypicalBot") to you through the websites located at [https://sylke.co](https://sylke.co) and [https://typicalbot.com](https://typicalbot.com) ("Sites"), subject to these terms and conditions ("Terms").
+TypicalBot LLC ("Company," "we" or "our") provides a moderation and utility chat bot for Discord ("TypicalBot") to you through the website located at [https://typicalbot.com](https://typicalbot.com) ("Website"), subject to these terms and conditions ("Terms").

-The Terms govern your access to and use of TypicalBot, and the images, information, links, sounds, text, videos, and other content made available through the Sites (collectively, "Services").
+The Terms govern your access to and use of TypicalBot, and the images, information, links, sounds, text, videos, and other content made available through the Website (collectively, "Services").
 By using the Services, you agree to the Terms.
 If you do not agree with the Terms, you may not use the Services.

 PLEASE READ THE TERMS CAREFULLY, AS THEY CONTAIN PROVISIONS THAT MAY AFFECT YOUR LEGAL RIGHTS, INCLUDING ARBITRATION AND CLASS ACTION WAIVER PROVISIONS IN SECTION 13 THAT GOVERN HOW DISPUTES BETWEEN YOU AND TYPICALBOT WILL BE RESOLVED.